snowch/biginsight-examples/README.md

 ### README
 *********************************************************************

 This project contains sample scripts  to help you quickly get started with BigInsights.
-Following the steps below on your client machine, it should take you about 10 mins to perform the following actions programmatically against a BigInsights cluster:
+Following the steps below on your client machine, it should take you about 10 mins to perform any of the following actions programmatically against a BigInsights cluster.

+These scripts are tested on BigInsights on Cloud (bluemix) but they should also work for BigInsights on-premise.

+A design decision was taken that the build scripts should be independent as possible to allow developers to take a standalone example and reuse it with minimal effort.
+A side effect of this design decision is that there is quite a lot of duplicated code in the build scripts.

 #### WebHdfs (Using Knox API)